craftablescience/MareTF/README.md

                                                equirectangular HDRI and create a cubemap.
   --hdri-no-filter                             When creating a cubemap from an input HDRI, do
                                                not perform bilinear filtering.
+  --resize-method                              How to resize the texture's width and height
+                                               to match a power of 2.
+Overridden by --width-resize-method and
+                                               --height-resize-method. [nargs=0..1]
+                                               [default: "BIGGER"]
   --width-resize-method                        How to resize the texture's width to match a
                                                power of 2. [nargs=0..1] [default: "BIGGER"]
   --height-resize-method                       How to resize the texture's height to match a